-Leatherman Wave Vs Leatherman Surge Which Is Better
+Leatherman Wave vs Leatherman Surge: Which Is Better?

 I've carried both the Wave and the Surge on duty and off—no marketing fluff, just tools that earn their place on your belt.
 This roundup cuts to what matters: real-world carry, build quality, and which sheaths and bit kit actually make the Wave a practical EDC or the Surge a near-station toolbox.
 Expect blunt assessments of steel, locks, pocket presence, and legal carry pitfalls so you can decide fast.

-Best for Premium Leather Lovers: Leather Multitool Sheath Compatible with Leatherman Wave and Wave Plus, Ultra Durable Full Grain Leather Tool Holder, Multi Tool Holster for Belt, Solid Brass Rivets - Belt Accessories for Men - Brown
+| Leather Multitool Sheath Compatible with Leatherman Wave and Wave Plus, Ultra Durable Full Grain Leather Tool Holder, Multi Tool Holster for Belt, Solid Brass Rivets - Belt Accessories for Men - Brown | Check how Leatherman Wave handles this factor. | Check how Leatherman Surge handles this factor. |

 Table of Contents